sebeaumont/zoobits/README.md

 Might go off on another tangent if I can grok this paper on Clifford algebra based approach[^4].

+The bait is taken and I'm looking as geometic algebra as a foundation now.

 _________________________
 Primary References: